• Skip to primary navigation

 Chicken soup steps 1 and 2 photos.

-This is what I call a dump aka an easy, minimal prep recipe.
+This is a dump, aka an easy, minimal prep recipe.
 There is no need to use the fancy Instant Pot sauté button.
-I literally dump all of the ingredients into my Instant Pot.
+I dump all of the ingredients into my Instant Pot.

 I used an 8 Qt Instant Pot, which I think you need for this homemade chicken soup recipe.